shazow/shazow.net/content/posts/ethereum-defi-yield/index.md

 - https://dydx.exchange/

 Today, you can pool your money into trading pairs and get fees from people who trade between them.
-**Note:** This category is affected by speculative valuations in the form of "impermanent loss": https://uniswap.org/docs/v2/advanced-topics/understanding-returns/
+**Note:** This category is affected by [speculative risk in the form of "impermanent loss"](https://uniswap.org/docs/v2/advanced-topics/understanding-returns/).
 - https://uniswap.org/
 - https://1inch.exchange/
 - https://loopring.io/